A Step by Step Guide to the UX Design Process

 It’s your customers who will teach you how to build your product in a way that helps to fulfill their needs.
 Ultimately, by taking user experience seriously, you’ll position your product for success, differentiate it from the competition, and achieve critical business objectives.

-Who is responsible for User Experience Design?
+Who is responsible for UX Design Process?

 Unless you’ve been living under a rock, you’ve probably heard about the new job title used in the tech industry and beyond: User Experience Designer or UX designer.

 UX designer is a brand-new role that has been defined not more than five or six years ago.
 Here’s the difficult part: UX designers often get confused with UI designers (User Interface designers).
 Note that the two are completely different roles, even if some of their responsibilities overlap.